Punktum-dk/epp-service-specification/README.md

 ## `orderconfirmationToken`

 This is a special field for supporting a business flow where a domain can be pre-activated using the DK Hostmaster Pre-activation service.
+More information is available under the create domain command.

 ## `domain_confirmed`

-Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-activation, see the `orderconfirmationToken` above or other systems with DK Hostmaster, the domain confirmation state is available via the info domain command using this extension.
+Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-activation, see the `orderconfirmationToken` above or other systems with DK Hostmaster, the domain confirmation state is available via the craete domain command using this extension.

-See also `orderconfirmationToken`
+See also `orderconfirmationToken`.

 ## `contact_validated`